FDio/hicn/docs/source/interface.md

 ```

 We find here a copy of the configuration settings (which allows the called to
-instanciate the structure on the stack), as well as a file descriptor
+instantiate the structure on the stack), as well as a file descriptor
 (assuming most interfaces will react on events on a file descriptor).

 The rest of the file consists in the implementation of the interface, in